bgamari/llvm/docs/LangRef.rst

 definition without needing to reason about the prefix data.
 Obviously this makes the format of the prefix data highly target dependent.

+Alternatively, the :ref:`symbol_offset` attribute can be used to move the function entry point to after the prefix data.

 Prefix data is laid out as if it were an initializer for a global variable of the prefix data's type.
 No padding is automatically placed between the prefix data and the function body.
 If padding is required, it must be part